Alexandria Home Solutions Logo

 • Start at the top of the door frame (at the head jamb) and measure down to the bottom of the sill or threshold.
 Be sure to measure from the interior side of the door.

-Pro Tip: If you plan to install a pre-hung door (one that comes with a frame), you’ll also need to account for the height of the threshold or sill.
+Pro Tip: If you plan to install a pre-hung interior door (one that comes with a frame), you’ll also need to account for the height of the threshold or sill.

 3. Measure the Depth of the Door Jamb